intel/llvm/sycl/doc/design/OffloadDesign.md

 the file type, properly performing extraction based on the file types already listed above.

+#### Support of existing fat object format

+The current model generates fat objects using the `clang-offload-bundler` tool.
+This tool creates a binary that contains individual sections that are labeled with `__CLANG_OFFLOAD_BUNDLE__kind-triple`.
+This format does not match the new format as described above.
+To enable an ease of transition from the old model to the new model, support will be added that allows for support of identifying and extracting device binaries that are using the old model.

+It is expected that all new binaries generated with the updated offloading model will represent the embedded fat object format, moving away from the `clang-offload-bundler` usage.
+We will not support a mixing of fat object formats such as objects created with the bundler combined with embedded objects in a single archive or objects created with an embedded offload section and additional sections generated with the bundler.

 ### Device Linking

 During this phase, all of the individual device binaries that are extracted and